Gerhard Dengler: Prisoner of War and Anti-Fascist Activities

-German Democratic Republic
+Soviet Occupation Zone and German Democratic Republic

-When Dengler returned to what was left of Germany he was flown back to the Soviet occupation zone which was undergoing a transformation into another one-party state to be called the German Democratic Republic (East Germany).
-In 1946 he joined the newly created Socialist Unity Party (SED / Sozialistische Einheitspartei Deutschlands) and took a job in Dresden with the Sächsische Zeitung (newspaper).
-In 1948 he moved to Leipzig, an hour or so to the west of Dresden, and worked for a few weeks as the Editor in Chief of the Leipziger Volkszeitung.
+In 1945, Dengler returned with the "Ulbricht Group". to what was left of Germany in the Soviet occupation zone Under control of the Red Army, that part of Germany was undergoing a fast transformation into another one-party state to be later called the German Democratic Republic (East Germany).
+In 1946 he joined the newly created Socialist Unity Party (SED / Sozialistische Einheitspartei Deutschlands) and was assigned as a reporter to Sächsische Zeitung (newspaper). in Dresden.
+He later moved to Leipzig, an hour or so to the west of Dresden, and worked as the Editor in Chief of the Leipziger Volkszeitung from 1946 to 1948.
 Between November 1948 and May 1949 he was editor in chief of "Der Augenzeuge" ("The eye-witness"), which was a weekly political newsreel presentation produced by the DEFA, the state-owned film company.
-He then switched to the editorial team of Neues Deutschland, the mass-circulation national newspaper of the SED (party), working as the newspaper's first ever correspondent in the west German provisional capital, Bonn, between 1953 and 1958.
+In 1950, at the instigation of his mentor Herrmann Matern, he was appointed to the editorial team of Neues Deutschland (ND), the mass-circulation national newspaper of the SED (party), working as the newspaper's first ever correspondent in the west German provisional capital, Bonn, between 1953 and 1958.
+After returning to Berlin, Dengler became chief commentator for the Deutschlandsender, the country's national radio station, taking the position over from Karl-Eduard von Schnitzler.

-After returning to Berlin in 1958 Dengler became the chief commentator for Deutschlandsender, the country's national radio station, taking the position over from Karl-Eduard von Schnitzler.
 In 1959 he took on the vice-chairmanship of the National Presidium Council of the East German National Front, a political grouping of minor political parties and mass movements, each having a fixed quota of seats in the National Assembly (Volkskammer), and controlled through the National Front by the country's ruling SED (party).
-In 1966 he became Vice-president of the National Front's National Council with responsibility for "West work", a position he held till 1969.
 From 1962 till 1967 he headed up the working group in the National Council on Braunbuch, a book that appeared in several editions and enjoyed large print-runs, and which detailed how numerous former Nazis continued to hold positions of power and influence in West Germany and in the West more generally.
 (West Germany responded with a "Braunbuch" of its own detailing former Nazis who had turned up in positions of power and influence in East Germany.)